flaviait/ng2-jspm-template/README.md

 ### Managing JSPM dependencies

-Some IDEs don't have JSPM support yet.
+Some IDEs don't have (full) JSPM support yet.
-Because of this we have the JSPM dependencies duplicated in the npm configuration.
+Because of this we have duplicated the JSPM dependencies as dev dependencies in the npm configuration.
 If you don't have JSPM support in your IDE, you should consider to install new JSPM packages also via NPM.